bsbhadwal/rag_qa_pipeline/README.md

 ### Step 1: Build the Index (One-Time Setup)

 Before you can ask questions, you must first process the target repository and build the vector index.
 The default repository is `psf/requests`.
+Defined in config.py

 Run the main pipeline script from the root directory: